 On Tuesday, EPA issued its “reinterpretation” of its understanding of what building wastes constitute “PCB bulk product waste” under TSCA regulations, as opposed to “PCB remediation waste.”
 Previously, when PCBs migrated from building products, such as caulk, the caulk would be considered PCB bulk product waste, while the underlying contaminated building material would be considered PCB remediation waste.
-Now the building material will also be considered PCB bulk product waste.
-Indeed, EPA has slightly expanded the reinterpretation from its draft proposal; it now allows the building substrate to be characterized as PCB bulk product… More
+Now the building material will also be considered PCB bulk product waste. … More

 Who Knew?
 The National Research Council Discovers That Many Groundwater Cleanups Will Take More Than 100 Years

 Daily Environment Report today noted that the National Research Council has produced a study, Alternatives for Managing the Nation’s Complex Contaminated Groundwater Sites, which assesses the scope of the groundwater contamination problem and our ability to address it.
 One significant takeaway from the report is that